Molly Keane ’22 loves the fact that as an Emmanuel student she’s both a member of the Saints’ community and the Boston community as well.

-Estimated awards are based solely on the information on the Free Application for Federal Student Aid (FAFSA) and are subject to change pending the review of:
+Estimated financial aid letters are based solely on the information on the Free Application for Federal Student Aid (FAFSA) and are subject to change pending the review of:

-The estimated award offered will not change unless there are discrepancies found upon reviewing this information.
+The estimated financial aid offered will not change unless there are discrepancies found upon reviewing this information.

 Awards are based on the housing status indicated on your FAFSA, and with the assumption that you will be full time.
 Your enrollment and housing statuses are verified after the add/drop periods of each semester.

 You must notify the Office of Student Financial Services if the enrollment or housing status listed on your award is incorrect, as it may affect your financial aid.

 Your financial aid letter may change if you receive awards from sources outside of Emmanuel College, including private scholarships, tuition remission, veterans education benefits, or other aid after you submitted your financial aid applications.

 It is the College's policy to reduce unmet financial need before reducing institutional grant aid or federal campus-based funds.
 You are responsible for providing documentation of outside awards and for ensuring the funds are sent to our office.

 To continue receiving financial aid, students must maintain satisfactory academic progress.
 This means students must successfully complete 21 credits each year, and maintain a cumulative GPA of 2.0 after their sophomore year, in order to be eligible for financial assistance.
 Please refer to the Emmanuel College Academic Catalog for more information concerning satisfactory academic progress.

 If you officially withdraw before the first day of classes, you will not be charged tuition, housing and fees, excluding non-refundable deposits.